 Panic Attacks and Menopause

-It is well-known that menopause appears to increase your risk for panic attacks.
+It is seen that during menopause the risk for panic attacks increases.
 But again, the cause and effect isn't exactly clear:

 - Are hormones causing anxiety attacks themselves?